fbpx

 Away Digital Teams has its operations set up in Ho Chi Minh City, Vietnam.
 That’s right, if you were to outsource with us, you’d be working very closely with some of our Vietnamese team.
 Fortunately, Australia and Vietnam share a very rich history and over the years many Vietnamese have migrated to Australia to build a new life for themselves.
 In a broad sense, we’ve already seen how well our two cultures can work together.

 But what does the research say about our ‘Cultural Alignment’?
-And what do we need to consider when working cross-culturally with Vietnamese teams?

 Fortunately, there was a large body of research conducted by a Dutch Social Psychologist, Geert Hofstede.
 Hofstede’s Cultural Dimensions ranks every culture across 6 criteria, these definitions are quoted directly from the website (If you want to learn more, click on the link):